d3fenderz/windows_security/README.md

 ### Constructive Critics

-This year, I've seen multiple cases where Microsoft teams did not answer appropriately to major security alerts, ignoring security researchers and almost marking critical vulnerabilities as _won't fix_ or not answering at all.
+In 2022, I've seen multiple cases where Microsoft teams did not answer appropriately to major security alerts, ignoring security researchers and almost marking critical vulnerabilities as _won't fix_ or not answering at all.

 Specialists regularly complain about that.
 It's problematic as some flaws remain unpatched for weeks or months without remediation, sometimes without any mitigation.